 The direct target group of the project :

-A number of 300 small farmers and tenants of less than three acres of men and women in the estates of the city of Abnoub have the ability to participate in the project for their needs to increase their income by converting agricultural waste into organic fertilizer
+A number of 300 small farmers and tenants of less than three acres, men and women, on farms in the city of Abnoub, have the ability to participate in the project for their needs to increase their income by converting agricultural waste into organic fertilizer

 The project's indirect target group :